iotaledger/goshimmer/docs/001-mana_proposal.md

 module.

-The Mana module assumes, that the value tangle's `TransactionConfirmed` event is the trigger condition to update the mana state machine (base mana vectors).
+The Mana module assumes, that the value tangle's `TransactionConfirmed` event is the trigger condition to update the mana state machine (base mana vectors for access and consensus mana).
+Once the concept of transaction finality is introduced for the value tangle, the trigger conditions for access and consensus mana calculations can be adjusted.

 ### Value Transaction Layout